Technology Solutions for the Industrial Enterprise

-Examples of BellHawk engineering applications include the following projects:
+Examples of engineering applications that have used the software supplied by KnarrTek include the following projects

 Custom antennas for the US DoD (Department of Defense)

 Piping systems for chemical processing plants

 In each case, engineering produces a design that starts life within a computer aided design (CAD) system.
 Bills